ibm-cloud-docs/dl/dl-equinix.md

    ![Equinix ordering](/images/equinix-ibm-cloud-2.png "Equinix ordering"){: caption="Equinix ordering" caption-side="bottom"}
 1. In the Origin section, click **Port**.

+    **For diversity in the same locations:**

+    * To have two or more diversity direct links between Equinix and IBM, a minimum of two Origin ports must be available from the customer side with a port priority set as primary and secondary.
+    * All direct links ordered from a customer Origin port with a priority set to primary are provisioned on an IBM destination primary port.
+    * All direct links ordered from a customer Origin port with a priority set to secondary are provisioned on an IBM destination secondary port.
+    * No Destination port selection is required; only the IBM location is selected.
+The Equinix port mapping is auto-mapped to match the same Origin port priority and Destination port priority.

+    If you have any questions or require assistance for setting or changing the Origin port priority, contact Equinix support.
+For more information, see [Change the Priority of an Equinix Fabric Port](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/ports/Fabric-change-port-priority.htm){: external}.

    ![Select a Port, Location, and Destination](/images/equinix-port.png "Select a Port, Location, and Destination"){: caption="Select a Port, Location, and Destination" caption-side="bottom"}